Kuadrant/multicluster-gateway-controller/docs/gateways/define-and-place-a-gateway.md

   numberOfClusters: 2 # defines how many clusters to select from the chosen clusterSets EOF
 ```
-For more information on ManagedClusterSets and placements please see the OCM official docs
+For more information on ManagedClusterSets and placements please see the OCM official docs:

 * [ManagedClusterSets](https://open-cluster-management.io/concepts/managedclusterset/)

 * [Placements](https://open-cluster-management.io/concepts/placement/)